ayorich/miniMusic/README.md

 - get a practical sense of react-redux and react-router
 - get a understanding of higher order components(ERRORHANDLING)
 - understand Lazyloading
-- understanding of Authetication
+- understanding of Authetication and sessions
-- making use of CSS Grid ,transition, transform and media queries
+- making use of CSS Grid ,transition,perspective, transform and media queries

 ## project link